Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: Introduction

 The maximum transmit set size constraint of $M$ is not met tightly for all messages in the optimal message assignment scheme presented in~\cite{ElGamal-Annapureddy-Veeravalli-arXiv12}.
 In this work, we therefore consider a cooperation constraint that is more general and relevant to many scenarios of practical significance.
 In particular, we define the \emph{backhaul load} constraint $B$ as the ratio between the sum of the transmit set sizes for all the messages and the number of users.
 In other words, we allow the transmit set size to vary across the messages, while maintaining a constraint on the average transmit set size of $B$.
 We establish in this paper that the asymptotic per user DoF in this new setting is $\frac{4B-1}{4B}$, which is larger than the per user DoF of $\frac{2M}{2M+1}$ obtained with the more stringent per message transmit set size constraint of $M=B$.
 The identified optimal scheme relies only on zero-forcing beamforming at the transmitters, and an asymmetric or unbalanced assignment of messages, with some messages being assigned to more than $B$ transmitters and others being assigned to fewer than $B$ transmitters.

-We apply these insights to more general channel models such as general linear interference models and the hexagonal sectored cellular model.
-In particular, we show that with cooperative transmission that is based on zero-forcing beamforming (interference avoidance) under a backhaul load constraint of \emph{unity}, it is possible to achieve an asymptotic per user DoF of $\frac{1}{2}$ for : (i) linear locally connected networks where each transmitter is connected to at most six receivers other than the receiver with the same index; and (ii) hexagonal cellular networks.
-On the other hand, we show that if cooperative transmission in not allowed ($M=1$), then the $\frac{1}{2}$ per user DoF is the optimal value, and cannot be obtained by simple interference avoidance.
-This shows that simple one-shot zero-forcing beamforming combined with non-uniform message assignments can be used to achieve significant gains in the per user DoF, while maintaining a low value for the average backhaul load.
+We apply these insights to the more practical hexagonal sectored cellular model.
+In particular, we show that with cooperative transmission that is based on zero-forcing beamforming with asymmetric assignment of messages under an integer backhaul load constraint of $B$, it is possible to achieve a per user DoF of $\frac{2B}{3B+1}$ (Theorem \ref{thm:main}).
+We also show that under restriction to zero-forcing schemes, the asymptotic per user DoF is upper bounded by $\frac{5+B}{10}$ for $B<5$ (Theorem \ref{zf:B}), and formulate the general problem of finding the maximum per user DoF under restriction to zero-forcing schemes as an optimization problem.
+We emphasize that a per user DoF of $\frac{1}{2}$ is achievable with simple zero-forcing schemes and $B=1$, i.e., with no additional backhaul load.
+On the other hand, we show that if cooperative transmission is not allowed ($M=1$), then a per user DoF of $\frac{1}{2}$ is the optimal value (Theorem \ref{thm:upper bound}), and cannot be obtained by simple interference avoidance schemes (Theorem \ref{thm:tdma}).
+This shows that simple one-shot zero-forcing beamforming combined with non-uniform message assignments can be used to achieve significant gains in the per user DoF, while maintaining a low average backhaul load.